usnistgov/feasst/html/_sources/dev/README.rst.txt

 Branch policies
 =======================

-Branches in Git are extremely useful for working on different features within the same code base and then merging them into a final product or release.
+Branches in Git allow simultaneous work on different features within the same code base, and merging into a final product or release.

-Using and naming branches in a way that is consistent may simplify this process.
+Consistent branch naming simplifies this process.

 Main branch
 --------------------------------------------------------------------------------

 This is the release branch.
-This branch may only merge with develop and hotfix branches.
+This branch merges with develop and hotfix branches.

 * `GTEST: Unittest C++`_ and all tests pass
 * `Valgrind: Find memory leaks`_
-* `GCOV and LCOV: Test coverage`_ which must be >85%
+* `GCOV and LCOV: Test coverage`_
 * `cpplint and pylint: Clean up styling`_
 * SWIG and Python unittested
 * `Document`_ new features